Author: aka "Jake"

-“Could’ve been,” he said to Detective Dearborn.
+He nodded, though he suspected Tooms took it.
 “I have what I need.
 I’ll get back to you.”

 He lurched from the room and down the stairs, gripping the bannister.
 Outside on the porch, he drew in deep breaths.
 His heart was pounding.
 Sweat dripped down his back between his shoulder blades despite a mild evening breeze.
 He punched Scully’s speed dial number with his thumb and shakily brought the phone to his ear.

 She answered after only one ring.
 “What did you find, Mulder?”

 He tried to speak and failed.
 Cleared his throat.
 “Is Katie in bed?”

 His daughter was safe in her own bed.
 Then again, so was Isabelle before Tooms snuck into her house and murdered her, her parents, and her unborn brother.

 Was he?
 Maybe Scully was right and it really was time to pack it in, give up the X-Files and all they entailed.
 Stop chasing monsters, human or otherwise.